Additive processes on the real line and Loewner chains: Classical convolution hemigroups

 \textit{``If'' part}.
 Suppose $\rgen_n \stackrel{\rm v}{\to} \rgen$.
 Then for $f \in C_{\rm b}(\R)$ we have

 because $f(x)(1+x^2)^{-1} \in C_\infty(\R)$.
 Here, we have used $\sup_n \rgen_n(\R)<+\infty$ and Proposition~\ref{prop:vague_bounded_set}.
 Thus $\genm_n \xrightarrow{\rm w} \genm$. \end{proof}

-Let $(m_t, \rgen_t)_{t}$ be the reduced generating family of a $\ast$-CH.
-It is easy to see directly (or from some literature) that $(\rgen_t)_{t}$ inherits setwise continuity from $(\genm_t)$ in the (non-reduced) generating family.
+Let $(m_t, \rgen_t)_{t}$ be the reduced generator of a $\ast$-CH.
+It is easy to see directly (or from some literature) that $(\rgen_t)_{t}$ inherits setwise continuity from $(\genm_t)$ in the (non-reduced) generator.
 We can then define a unique Borel measure $\rGen$ on $\R \times I$ that satisfies